Analysis - Dividend stocks lose shine as U.S. bond yields rise

 For the year through April 30, the S&P 500 .SPX rose 12 percent, led by an 18.4 percent gain in both utilities .SPLRCU and healthcare .SPXHC, as well as a 17.1 percent climb in consumer staples.

-The S&P 500 - with only one trading day left in May - has climbed nearly 4 percent this month - giving the benchmark index a gain of nearly 16.5 percent for the year so far, based on its level late Thursday afternoon.
+The S&P 500 - with only one trading day left in May - has climbed about 4 percent this month - giving the benchmark index a gain of 16 percent for the year so far, based on Thursday's close.

 Central banks have kept yields low through heavy bond purchases, prompting investors to bid up the prices of corporate and high-yield debt, along with stocks.
 Still, insecurity about global recovery meant investors looked for "safer" versions of risky assets.